joshtynjala/actionscript-3.0-developers-guide/display/display-programming/caching-display-objects.md

   Each window can be open or closed (for example, web browser windows).
 If you mark each window as a surface (by setting the `cacheAsBitmap` property to `true`), each window is isolated and cached.
-Users can drag the windows so that they overlap each other, and each window doesn’t need to regenerate the vector content.
+Users can drag the windows so that they overlap each other, and each window doesn't need to regenerate the vector content.

 - Alpha channel masking: When you are using alpha channel masking, you must set